 The Board of Directors of the Council for Accreditation of Counseling and Related Educational Programs (CACREP) have reached the decision to grant Syracuse University, School of Education, Department of Counseling and Human Services re-accreditation through October 2024.
 The board based it’s decisions on an extensive review of the self-study documents, the visiting team’s report and the institution’s response to the visiting teams report.
 Taken directly from the letter received from CACREP: “Programs receiving accreditation for an eight-year period deserve to be commended for the work completed throughout the accreditation process.
 This is indeed a worthy achievement.”
 Our tremendous thanks to Dr. Janine Bernard for her assistance in helping the Department of Counseling and Human Services achieve this great accomplishment.
 We couldn’t have done it without her.

-Students in all of the master’s degrees (Clinical Mental Health Counseling, School Counseling, and Student Affairs Counseling) may sit for the National Counselor Examination (NCE) in their final semester.
+Students in any of the master’s degrees may sit for the National Counselor Examination (NCE) in their final semester.
 Upon successful completion of the program and the exam, they can become Nationally Certified Counselors (NCC’s) without additional supervision hours required of graduates from non-CACREP accredited programs.
 The NCE is also used by many states as part of their licensure requirement.
 For more information about the NCC credential, visit the National Board for Certified Counselors (NBCC).

 Upon completion of the Clinical Mental Health Counseling M.S., graduates are eligible for a Limited Permit toward New York State licensure as a Mental Health Counselor.
 Students must wait until after their degree and transcript have been conferred before applying for licensure.